For undergrads & prospective students

 Resources:

-Princeton Graduate School Admissions: I highly recommend following the instructions on this page to apply for a fee waiver!
+UCSD Graduate School Admissions: I highly recommend following the instructions on this page to apply for a fee waiver!

 -